Skip to main content

 Recovery and Time Off

-Most patients stay in the hospital for two nights after surgery.
-Light activities can usually be resumed within a couple of weeks after discharge, but full recovery may take around six weeks.
-During this time, you should avoid lifting anything heavier than a kettle to support proper healing particularly of the muscle repair.
+Most patients stay in the hospital for 2 night after surgery.
+Light activities can usually be resumed within about 3 weeks after discharge, but full recovery may take around six weeks.
+During this time, you should avoid lifting anything heavy to support proper healing.

 Time off work depends on your job.
-Those in office-based roles may return in about three weeks, while more physically active roles may require around four weeks of leave.
+Those in office-based roles may return in about 3-4 weeks, while more physically active roles may require more than 4-6 weeks of leave.

 Is This Surgery Appropriate for You?

-Post-pregnancy surgery may be suitable if you’re experiencing ongoing physical changes after childbirth that have not improved through lifestyle measures.
-It’s generally recommended once the weight has stabilised and no further pregnancies are planned, as future pregnancies may undo some of the surgical results.
+Post-pregnancy surgery may be appropriate if you are experiencing ongoing physical changes after childbirth that have not improved through lifestyle measures.
+It is generally recommended only once your weight has stabilised and no further pregnancies are planned and you are at least 6 months after cessation of breast feeding.

-A comprehensive consultation will help clarify your objectives, examine your anatomy, and assess whether these procedures are suitable for you.
+A consultation will help inform you of your options specific to your anatomy, and assess whether these procedures are appropriate for you.

 Dr Sophie Ricketts is a Consultant Plastic Surgeon with a special interest in post-pregnancy procedures, including abdominoplasty and breast surgery.